MuhammadBasyuny97/BackgroundGenerator/README.md

 # BackgroundGenerator
 This is a Simple Background Generator Website.
-Using NPM lodash , live-server Packages
+Using NPM "lodash" and "live-server" Packages